seb54000/tpcs-workstations/README.md

   - [X] gdrive.py enhancement for removing hidden slides
   - [X] grafana dashobard : monitoring_grafana_aws_metrics.json
   - dirty fix in the guacamole image : in access user data
-  - vms.php enhancement to mark in RED when IP and DNS are different
+  - [X] vms.php enhancement to mark in RED when IP and DNS are different
-  - Script 07 quick fix
+  - [X] Script 07 quick fix
   - [X] Adding a new script 08 (to destroy TF for students in TP IAC at the end)
-  - fix in vars for token to work in terraform (maybe not necessary anymore)
+  - [X] fix in vars for token to work in terraform (maybe not necessary anymore) --> not needed (token is ansible var now)
 - [ ] Manage tpmon bash script for monitoring TP option (currently not managed, only kube and iac are done).
 See cloudinit/user_data_tpmon.sh
 - [ ] Test use cases such as changing some conf/vars and relaunch playbook
   - If you change the DNS_suffix, you may have to trash almost everything